Character Movement

 Adding the Character Puppet

 Start by opening the Logic Library (1) and then drag the characterPuppet logic block (2) into the scene.
-This will generate a logic block as well as the rigged puppet.
+This will add a puppet skeleton, the characterPuppet logic block, and the characterController logic block!
 If the puppet is floating in the air don't worry, we'll fix that in a second.

 The characterPuppet logic block gives you the ability to control the puppet with other logic blocks (or code) as well as within the editor.
 For example, this logic block allows you to snap the puppet into different poses (e.g. rest, jump, T, etc) so that you can adjust those animations to fit your game or, in the case of the T-pose, make it easier to re-skin the puppet with your design.